How To Sort Array In JavaScript

 How To Reverse An Array In JavaScript

-For this task you can use the reverse() method to reverse the order of the elements in the array.
+For this task, you can use the reverse() method to reverse the order of the elements in the array.

-As you may guess, this method reverses an array in such way that the first array element becomes the last array element and the last array element becomes the first.
+As you may guess, this method reverses an array in such a way that the first array element becomes the last array element and the last array element becomes the first.
 Here’s an example for you:

 let counts = ["one", "two", "three", "four", "five"];